 Inertial version of Earth true equator and equinox of date frame:

-- +Z axis is perpendicular to true equator of date. - +X axis is parallel to cross product of +Z axis and vector normal to mean ecliptic of date. - +Y axis completes the right-handed frame.
++Z axis is perpendicular to true equator of date and points north.

++X axis is parallel to cross product of +Z axis and vector normal to mean ecliptic of date.

++Y axis completes the right-handed frame.